-The database schedule QBM\PWatchDog on <database> verifies the schedules that need to be run and their activation times, at regular intervals.
-When the database scheduler is run, all tasks are found that are within the valid time period and are enabled.
+The DBQueue Processor performs starts and checks schedules at regular intervals.
+First, all schedules are found that are enabled and within the valid time period.
 A task is queued in the DBQueue for each schedule to be run.
-Then the time for the next scheduled run is calculated through the database schedule and entered in the schedule.
+Then the time for the next scheduled run is calculated and entered in the schedule.

-For tasks with the Every minute and Hourly interval types, the next planned activation time will be determined from the time at which the database schedule runs, how often it runs, and the specified time zone.
+For tasks with the Every minute and Hourly interval types, the next planned activation time will be determined from the time at which the schedule runs, how often it runs, and the specified time zone.
 For schedules with the interval types Daily, Weekly, Monthly and Yearly, the next planned activation time will be determined from the current day, the specified subinterval and the start time within the specified time zone.